Thursday, May 29, 2025

 12x18 white construction paper

-Circle template (lids) to trace for the moon
+Trace the circle template (lids) for the moon

 Pencil